ottx96/diffview-git/README.md

 ![image](https://user-images.githubusercontent.com/49874532/112373883-bceb4e80-8ce1-11eb-946f-f65cc3075a85.png)

 ## Building from Source
-If you want to create the Binaries from Source, here you go!
+If you want to create the binaries from source, here you go!

 #### Build using Java
 Run `gradlew assemble` inside of the repository.
-This will generate the Libraries (.jar) insiddde of the `build/` folder.
+This will generate the libraries (.jar) inside of the `build/` folder.

 #### Build as Native Image (GraalVM)
-After compiling the libraries (.jar), you can use GraalVM's native-image tool to generate a native image.
+After compiling the libraries (.jar), you can use [GraalVM's native-image tool](https://www.graalvm.org/reference-manual/native-image/) to generate a native image.
 Run `native-image -cp "application.jar:libs/*.jar:resources/*" com.github.ottx96.Entrypoint` inside of the folder `build/layers`.

 #### Build using Docker
 Run `docker build -t "diffview:latest" .` or `gradlew buildDockerImage` inside of the repository.

 ## Roadmap
-- [ ] Add Paramter to limit the count of commits to display
+- [ ] Add parameter to limit the count of commits to display
-- [ ] Add Paramter to enlargen the displayed length of the file
+- [ ] Add parameter to enlargen the displayed length of the file
-- [ ] Directly Serve the HTTP via Web Server (netty?) after converting the history
+- [ ] Directly serve the HTTP via web server (netty?) after converting the history
-- [ ] Add Parameter to auto-stop the Web Server (javascript / time limit)
+- [ ] Add parameter to auto-stop the seb server (javascript / time limit)